 In April 2014 the government introduced an Employment Allowance to help small businesses create new jobs.

-When the scheme launched in April 2014 it benefited a large number small businesses by giving them a £2,000 allowance.
+When the scheme launched in April 2014 it benefited a large number of small businesses by giving them a £2,000 allowance.
 The government amended the scheme from 6th April 2016 by increasing the allowance to £3,000 whilst withdrawing it for businesses where the director is the sole employee.
 The allowance is also not available when IR35 legislation is being operated.
+The government have increased the allowance from 6th April 2020 to £4,000 whilst withdrawing it for employers whose National Insurance liability in the previous tax year was £100,000 or higher.

 For many sole director businesses, the impact of the changes from April 2016 will be small when salaries are tax efficient.